 Carpentry Classes Available with Detailed Class Descriptions

 Carpentry courses can be found at many vocational, technical and community colleges.
-Students learning carpentry through woodworking or building construction technology programs can benefit from internships that facilitate the transition from school to a job in carpentry or construction.
+Students learning carpentry through woodworking or building construction technology programs may also have opportunities for internships that facilitate the transition from school to a job in carpentry or construction.
 Classes are offered in many areas, from hand-building furniture and cabinets to large-scale construction projects.

 This course introduces students to the craft of creating custom built cabinetry through practical application and classroom instruction.
 Students begin by learning how to design and build basic box cabinets.
 Other topics include standard cabinet sizes and specifications, types of lumber and sheet material, basic terminology, joinery techniques and safety operations.
 Students work on their own or with others to create a variety of projects such as kitchen cabinets, built-in shelves or closet storage units.